hrchu/mogilefs-docs/QuickStartGuide.md

 Want to have a try?
-Follow the guide below to quickly build a test instance.
+Follow the guide below to quickly build a test instance .

 ## Creating a MogileFS Test Setup ##